-An excerpt from “FAITH”, a Science Fiction Love Story, available now on Amazon…
+An excerpt from “Control Theory”, a Science Fiction Love Story, available now on Amazon…

 Faith screamed and kicked off the precipice.
 Sunlight streamed through the snowflakes dancing in the air around her.
 Time was suspended for an aching moment as her vision lurched, looking down between the tips of her skis at fifty meters of vertical rock, sickening vertigo, a narrow stripe of 45-degree powder far below her.
 Time returned as the air rushed past her ears and the mountain came up to meet her.
 She almost made it, both skis touching feather soft in the middle of the snowy strip, at a perfect angle.
 All she had to do was ride it down at 80 miles per hour until it broadened out to a powder field with less of a breakneck slope.
 But some chunk of ice caught the inside of her right ski tip; her leg exploded out to the side and the tip caught the rocks.
 Her legs both broke as they were pulled apart beyond a ballerina’s split, she slammed into a windmilling roll, over then over then her head smashed into one side of the canyon, became a bloody mush as her consciousness flew.